FelipeSpirandelli/tg-monorepo/agent-orchestrator/README.md

 python main.py
 ```

-The service will start on port 8001.
+The service will start on port 8001 and provides the following endpoints:

+- `POST /alert` - Process alert data through the AI pipeline

 ## Usage